This is a list of definitions for sociology concepts used by The Other Sociologist.

-- Eating the Other: Term used by bell hooks in Black Looks: Race and Representation.
-Refers to pop culture’s fascination with portraying Black women and Indigenous cultures more generally as primitive, exotic, uncivilised, violent and threatening to ‘Western’ people (women especially).
-This term also addresses how popular culture repackages and exploits indigenous religions in reductionist and insensitive ways.
+- Eating the Other: Popular culture’s fascination with portraying Black/ Indigenous cultures as primitive, exotic, uncivilised, violent and threatening to ‘Western’ people (to White women especially).
+This term also addresses how popular culture repackages and exploits Indigenous religions in reductionist and insensitive ways.
+Theorised by bell hooks in Black Looks: Race and Representation.

 - Ethnocentricity: Judging another culture by one’s own standards, rather than thinking about other people’s cultural practices within the context of that specific culture, values and norms.
 This is the opposite of cultural relativity.

-- Habitus: Term popularised by Pierre Bourdieu.
-It refers to a lifetime process of socialisation where people absorb ideas about history and culture, and reproduce them without a conscious appreciation of how their ideas of reality came to be formed.
+- Habitus: A lifetime process of socialisation where people absorb and embody ideas about history and culture, and reproduce them without a conscious appreciation of how their ideas of reality came to be formed.
+Term popularised by Pierre Bourdieu.

-- Hegemonic: How one group dominates Others though ideology and a process of consent, rather than through violent coercion.
-Cultural relations and socialisation affect our ideas (consciousness), and how we come to understand reality.
-Historical relations, including past violence such as colonialism and present-day institutions maintain the status quo.
-The cultural order is accepted as”natural” and “normal.”
+- Hegemonic: The domination by elite, powerful or dominant groups using ideology, through a process of consent, rather than violent coercion.
+Hegemonic control is how the social order becomes accepted as”natural” and “normal,” through lifetime socialisation that influences our ideas, consciousness, and how we come to understand reality.
+Historical relations, including past violence such as colonialism and present-day institutions, maintain the status quo.

 - Otherness: Groups that are defined as being different from the norm, marginalised, fetishised or rendered invisible from mainstream society.

-- Prejudice: An irrational generalisation about a group.
-It is a mental pre-judgment – an idea that somebody already holds and applies indiscriminately and inflexibly to Others with little regard for facts.
-It is effectively making judgements and acting without critical thinking based on stereotypes.
+- Prejudice: An idea based on an irrational generalisation about a group that is applied indiscriminately and inflexibly with little regard for facts.
+This leads to making mental pre-judgements based on stereotypes.
 Prejudices can lead to hostility and discrimination.